aleroxac/terraform-modules-gcp/docs/SETUP.md

 # Workspace Setup

-## Things that we will suppose that you alredy have
+## Things that we will suppose that you already have
 - [x] A GCP account created
 - [x] A GCP IAM user created, and with all the required permissions
 - [x] A GCS bucket created to can store all the tfstate files